nd-crane/trusted_ke/re/pl-marker/README.md

 Cons:
 - The documentation on github does not make it clear how to "quick start" other models besides the SciERC-trained model.
 This led to us having to use the hyperparameters for the SciERC model when running ace05-bert.
 - The documentation pointed to pretrained LLMs from Huggingface which could be finetuned using their scripts, and it also linked the PL-Marker finetuned models, presumably the result of those training scripts.
 However, we used evaluated with both the base pretrained models and the PL-Marker finetuned models, and found that they delivered the same output.
 We are open to suggestions on why this is.
-- The ace05-albert models did not include a vocab.txt file, so we could not load the tokenizer for them. ** CHECK THIS PLEASE **
+- The ace05-albert models did not include a vocab.txt file, so we could not load the tokenizer for them.
 - It was not clear how to interpret the output in ent_pred_test.json, which caused us to develop our own notebook (pred_results_parse.ipynb) to extract the results in a human-readable way
 - There were no suggestions on how to use the model on a custom dataset.
 Although the instructions above on downloading and copying data may mostly be inferred from the instructions given in the quickstart for SciERC, we had to comb through the code in each script to verify that we were applying them in a valid way.
 For example, be mindful that if the data_dir does not have 'ace' or 'scierc' in it, the script will fail.